MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 Despite lower stock levels in several categories, demand remained strong, suggesting better assortment selection before the season.

-However, margin dynamics show some pressure:
+**Margin Peroformance:**

-- Weekly margin value increased +10%, but
+- Weekly margin value increased by +10%

-- Margin % decreased from 32% to 30% (-2 pp).
+- Margin % decreased from 32% to 30% (-2 pp)

-This suggests that sales growth was partly supported by pricing actions or promotional activity.
+This suggests that sales growth was partly driven by pricing actions or promotions.

 **💡 Commercial insight**

-The current season assortment is generating higher weekly sales with significantly lower inventory levels, indicating improved demand alignment and stronger product productivity.
+The current season assortment generates higher weekly sales with lower inventory levels, indicating better demand alignment and stronger product productivity.

 ![week_cs_2](./images/week_cs_2.png)

-**Key observations**
+**🔍 Key observations**

-- Average selling price declined from 23.59 to 22.00 (-7%), indicating stronger promotional pressure or pricing adjustments.
+- Average selling price decreased from 23.59 to 22.00 (-7%), indicating stronger promotional pressure or pricing adjustments.
-- Average purchase price decreased slightly (-2%), meaning that the majority of margin pressure comes from retail price reductions rather than purchasing cost changes.
+- Average purchase price decreased slightly (-2%), suggesting that most of the margin pressure comes from retail price reductions rather than changes in purchasing costs.
-- Resale increased from 5% to 9% (+4 pp), indicating significantly faster stock rotation.
+- Resale increased from 5% to 9% (+4 pp), indicating faster stock rotation.
-- Weeks of stock decreased from 17 weeks to 10 weeks (-7 weeks), which confirms a much leaner inventory structure.
+- Weeks of stock decreased from 17 to 10 weeks (-7 weeks), confirming a much leaner inventory structure.

 **Category observations:**

-- Pants and shorts show improved resale (7% → 11%) with reduced weeks of stock (13 → 8 weeks), indicating strong demand.
+- Pants and shorts show higher resale (7% → 11%) and lower weeks of stock (13 → 8 weeks), indicating strong demand.
-- T-shirts and shirts improved resale (7% → 10%) while reducing stock coverage (14 → 9 weeks).
+- T-shirts and shirts show improved resale (7% → 10%) with lower stock coverage (14 → 9 weeks).
-- Outerwear reduced stock coverage significantly (65 → 33 weeks), suggesting aggressive stock reduction in this category.
+- Outerwear shows a significant reduction in stock coverage (65 → 33 weeks), indicating strong stock reduction in this category.

 **💡 Commercial insight**

-Improved resale combined with lower weeks of stock confirms that the assortment is turning faster and carrying significantly less over inventory risk.
+Higher resale combined with lower weeks of stock confirms that the assortment is turning faster and carries less overstock risk.

 **TOTAL:**

 ![total_cs_1](./images/total_cs_1.png)

-**Key observations**
+**🔍 Key observations**

 - Total sales volume decreased only slightly from 57,747 units to 56,041 units (-3%), despite a 24% reduction in total inventory levels compared to the previous year.
 - Gross sales value declined more noticeably (-11% YoY), mainly due to lower average selling prices across several categories.